supaIC/Cipher-AI-Vault/frontend/frontend/components/client-vector-search/README.md

 # client-vector-search

+**This version has been modified to work with the ic-storage-module.
+Specifically, we adapted the code to use all-Mini-LM-L6-v2 model instead of gte-small, and we set the cache to only use in-memory cache.**

 A client side vector search library that can embed, search, and cache.
 Works on the browser and server side.

 It outperforms OpenAI's text-embedding-ada-002 and is way faster than Pinecone and other VectorDBs.